UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 #### Questions
 {:.no_toc}

-1. *How many sequences are there in both files?*
+1. *How many sequences are there in all files?*
 2. *How long are the sequences in these files?*

 ## Interpreting the FastQC Report